 Scientific name: Pseudomys oralis

 Conservation status: This species is listed as Vulnerable in Queensland (Nature Conservation Act 1992) and Endangered nationally (Environment Protection and Biodiversity Conservation Act 1999).
-It is ranked as a high priority under the department's Back on Track species prioritisation framework.

 Habitat and distribution

 The Hastings River mouse has been recorded from numerous scattered localities from near Muswellbrook in central east New South Wales to north of Cunningham's Gap, near Warwick in south-east Queensland.
 In 1975, bone material from the Hastings River mouse was also found in relatively fresh owl pellets collected from a cave near Mapleton on the Sunshine Coast of south-east Queensland, but no living individuals have ever been recorded from this region.
 Most sites are in New South Wales, but several important populations are present in Queensland.
 At many sites where the species occurs, it apparently exists in low abundance (e.g. less than one animal per hectare), and often only one or two individuals are trapped during surveys.